bodybuilders-team/isel-leic-seginf-g03/docs/phase1/README.pt.md

-# isel-leic-seginf-g03
+# Segurança Informática - Fase 1

-> Projecto de Segurança Informática do grupo 03 da turma LEIC51D.
+> Primeira fase do projeto de Segurança Informática do grupo 03 da turma LEIC51D.

 The English version of this document is available [here](README.md).